-The Rat Terrier is considered fun and friendly, energetic, and with a high prey drive.
+The Rat Terrier is considered fun and friendly, energetic breed with a high prey drive.
 They tend to require a lot of exercise and will give chase to just about anything that catches their eye and their attention.
-Their popularity as a pet and their usefulness as a utility dog mean that they have also become very popular as one of the dogs involved in a crossbreed dog.
+Their popularity as a pet and their usefulness as a utility dog mean that they have also become very popular as one of the dogs involved in a mixed breed.

 Below are 31 Rat Terrier mixes, including some common crosses as well as rarer examples, to help you find the one that might make the best pet for your family.